mitsest/nativescript_docker/README.md

 }
 ```

 Now, when you want to run your project all you have to do is issue the command run_nativescript at the console.
+Phew!

-Have fun!
+Have fun and let me know if something went wrong!

 ![Screenshot](/nativescript_dev_env.png)